Need Outsourcing Software Development Team?

 - Create people people-centric culture.

-Also, keep in mind that a group of people with common interests becomes a team only when each member can meet the following conditions:
+Also, keep in mind that a group of people with common interests becomes a team works project management only when each member can meet the following conditions:

 - Understand the scope and nature of the work to be done.